 The main street is full of nice places to eat and shop, and there is a grassy headland which is perfect for watching the sunset.

 If you plan on staying overnight, Port Douglas Backpackers is a great hostel for chilling by the pool and meeting other travelers.

 8. Visit Cape Tribulation

-While in the area, explore the mangroves and palm forests along the Dubuji Boardwalk.
-Afterwards, walk across the stunning Myall Beach, and at low tide you can even cross straight through to Cape Tribulation Beach after a short hike through the woods.
+At low tide, you can even cross straight through to Cape Tribulation Beach after a short hike through the woods.